Applications and examples of rigid flex PCBs design rules.

 Around each of the core center-leg cutouts, you can make a single turn for the inductor winding.
 Snaking the track around a side-leg will give you half a turn, since the magnetic path area of the side legs is effectively half.
 This way, you may not be able to completely surround a center leg but you can make up a full turn by adding one or two extra half-turns along the way.

 Figure 11: Top-down view of the flex-circuit transformer.
 A single heavy current winding is shown on the top and six lighter current windings are on the bottom, routed using Altium Designer’s multi-route tool.

 This could be confusing though, because you have to keep track of the proper winding directions with respect to each folded section’s relation to the ferrite core geometry.
 Given that this whole flex circuit will fold orthogonally, I’ve added arrows on the Mechanical 1 layer of the design facing opposite to each adjacent winding layer to remind me which way to route the copper.
 This is shown in figure 12 for clarity.

 Figure 12: Mechanical 1 layer showing the board outline as well as winding direction arrows for guidance.

 The final core-and-flex assembly is shown below.
-Note that this could be integrated within a rigid-flex design where the majority of the circuit is on a rigid 2-layer PCB, with the flex part being used to get the additional layers needed for all the core windings.
+Note that this could be integrated within a rigid-flex design where the majority of the circuit is on a rigid 2-layer Printed Circuit Board, with the flex part being used to get the additional layers needed for all the core windings.
 Of course, there is going to be a cost trade-off between using a large flex area versus just adding heaps of layers to a rigid-only design.